A New Family of Bounded Divergence Measures and Application to Signal Detection: Divergence measures

 \subsection{Bhattacharyya Distance}

 Bhattacharyya distance is a widely used measure in signal selection and pattern recognition \cite{Kailath1967}.
 It is defined as:

-where the term in parenthesis $\rho(P,Q)\equiv \int \sqrt{p(x)q(x)} dx$ is called Bhattacharyya coefficient \cite{Bhattacharyya1943, Bhattacharyya1946} in pattern recognition, affinity in theoretical statistics, and fidelity in quantum information theory.
+where the term in parenthesis $\rho(P,Q)\equiv \int \sqrt{pq} d\lambda$ is called Bhattacharyya coefficient \cite{Bhattacharyya1943, Bhattacharyya1946} in pattern recognition, affinity in theoretical statistics, and fidelity in quantum information theory.
 Unlike in the case of KLD, the Bhattacharyya distance avoids the requirement of absolute continuity.
-Its a special case of Chernoff distance
+It is a special case of Chernoff distance

 with $\alpha=1/2$.
 For discrete probability distributions, $\rho\in [0,1]$ is interpreted as a scalar product of the probability vectors $\mathbf{P}=(\sqrt{p_1},\sqrt{p_2},\dots,\sqrt{p_n})$ and $\mathbf{Q}=(\sqrt{q_1},\sqrt{q_2},\dots,\sqrt{q_n})$.
 Bhattacharyya distance is symmetric, positive-semidefinite, and unbounded ($0\le B\le \infty$).
 It is finite as long as there exists some region $S\subset X$ such that whenever $x\in S :p(x)q(x)\ne 0$.